Vercel vs Netlify: Battle of the Composable Web platforms

 • Atomic deployments: A script continuously updates your website in the background while there’s zero downtime on your server.
 This way, your site stays up and running at all times.

 • Easy rollbacks: If a bug occurs, there is no need to make complicated reverts.
 To roll back, you can easily deploy any previous build to production.
-This is possible because each commit provides a snapshot of your site in time.
+This is possible because each commit provides a snapshot of your site, and you always can always revert to a previous production state.

 • Notifications: For each CI/CD event, like a successful or failed build, you can set a notification to be sent to your email or Slack.